Managing Clozapine Patients in Acute Hospitals

 - Last clozapine dose.
 If it is more than 48 hours since the patient last took a dose, treatment should be re-titrated on advice from Mental Health* starting from 12.5mg.
 Serious adverse effects including tachycardia, postural hypotension, myocarditis and seizures can occur if a full treatment dose is administered after a break in treatment.

-- Clozapine Blood Validity.
-It is important to ensure on admission that the patient has a valid green or amber result.
+- It is important to ensure on admission that the patient has a valid green or amber blood result.
+This is based on white cell and neutrophil count predominantly, and is decided on by the relevant clozapine patient monitoring service provided by the manufacturer.
 This should be confirmed with the Woodland View Pharmacy Department.
-If this is outwith normal working hours, if open, the patient’s community pharmacy can be contacted to confirm this.
+If this is out with normal working hours, if open, the patient’s community pharmacy can be contacted to confirm this.
 If the community pharmacy is not available and a dose is required that night then the on-call pharmacist for the hospital should be contacted who can liaise with the Woodland View Pharmacy team to confirm blood validity.
 If the next dose is required in the morning then staff should check with Woodland View Pharmacy Department that morning before administering clozapine.
+N.B.
+The blood validity is based on specific blood parameters and is not related to clozapine plasma levels.

 - Compliance.
-Patients often take a dose that differs from that prescribed for them.
+Patients often take a dose that differs from that prescribed for them – usually this is a lower dose.
 Initially prescribe what they actually take until advice has been sought from Mental Health*.
+Do not prescribe a higher dose than what they are prescribed.

 - Interaction.
 Always check for interactions that can increase the incidence of clozapine related side effects e.g. smoking status, drugs known to cause neutropenia or QT prolongation.
 See BNF for details as well as NHSAAA’s Guideline on Drug-Induced QT Prolongation.